Infectious Diseases

 The objective of the Human Immunodeficiency Virus (HIV) program is to use HOOKIPA’s technologies to design arenavirus vectors (Lymphocytic Choriomeningitis Virus or Pichinde Virus based) suitable for treatment, cure or prevention of HIV.
 Together with our partner Gilead Sciences, we intend to develop functional therapies for patients already infected with HIV.

 In February 2022, HOOKIPA and Gilead agreed to advance its partnered HIV program.
 HOOKIPA assumed development responsibility for the HB-500 program through the completion of a Phase 1b clinical trial; Gilead has the exclusive right for further development thereafter.
+In November 2023, Hookipa received the FDA clearance of IND application for HB-500 and started the Phase 1b trial with the first person dosed in July 2024.